-In her cannabis legislation, all pending marijuana charges dropped, and records are sealed.
+In her cannabis legislation, all pending marijuana charges were dropped, and records were sealed.

 “When did hashish show up in this bill?
 Sen Mike Doherty (R-Warren) asked angrily, “I’ve never seen hashish in this bill.
 Did the people of New Jersey know they were voting on hashish as well?”